 The source for jewelry information, Jewelry Information Center

-Amanda Gizzi and Helena Krodel are the spokespeople for Jewelry Information Center (JIC), the consumer education arm of Jewelers of America, a national trade association representing the fine jewelry and watch industry nationwide.
-Gizzi and Krodel are a powerhouse duo, nationally recognized as authorities on fine jewelry and watch trends, savvy shopping tips, gift-giving ideas, and how to care for fine jewelry and watches.
-With more than 20 years combined experience, Gizzi and Krodel are seasoned television personalities appearing regularly on morning shows across the country.
+Amanda Gizzi is the spokesperson for Jewelry Information Center (JIC), the consumer education arm of Jewelers of America, a national trade association representing the fine jewelry and watch industry nationwide.
+Jewelry Information Center is an authority on fine jewelry trends, savvy shopping tips and gift-giving ideas.
+With more than a decade of experience, Gizzi is a seasoned television personality appearing regularly on morning shows across the country.

 How To Get A Knot Out Of A Chain